 This jar used to hold perfumed oil.
 It contained enough oil to fill granid silver bottles.
 Each bottle held enough to fill ozvik golden goblets and each goblet held enough to fill vaswik crystal. . . .

 Nine cross country runners compete in a team competition in which there are three matches.
 If you were a judge how would you decide who would win?

 Six points are arranged in space so that no three are collinear.
 How many line segments can be formed by joining the points in pairs?

 Can you arrange the numbers 1 to 17 in a row so that each adjacent pair adds up to a square number?

 From a group of any 4 students in a class of 30, each has exchanged Christmas cards with the other three.
 Show that some students have exchanged cards with all the other students in the class.
 How. . . .

 A little bit of algebra explains this 'magic'.
 Ask a friend to pick 3 consecutive numbers and to tell you a multiple of 3.
 Then ask them to add the four numbers and multiply by 67, and to tell you. . . .

 Four identical right angled triangles are drawn on the sides of a square.
 Two face out, two face in.
 Why do the four vertices marked with dots lie on one line?

 Can you make sense of these three proofs of Pythagoras' Theorem?

+An equilateral triangle is sitting on top of a square.
 What is the radius of the circle that circumscribes this shape?